Checking and Requesting Permissions

 {

-if (info.vm.ShowCheckPermissionPopup("F_XR", true) == null) //The permission was not confirmed
+if (info.vm.ShowCheckPermissionPopup("F_XR", true) == null) // Permission was not confirmed

 return;

-info.vm.ShowOkPopup("Test window", "Message shown using SamplePlugin.");
+info.vm.ShowOkPopup("Test window", "Message displayed using SamplePlugin.");

 }

-Option 4: Checking several rights.
+Option 4: Checking multiple permissions.

 private void ShowOkPopupOnPaymentScreen((IOrder order, IOperationService os, IViewManager vm, (Guid buttonId, string caption, bool isChecked, string iconGeometry) state) info)